Robeson County, North Carolina: Creation

 Robeson County was created by the North Carolina General Assembly in 1787 out of a western section of Bladen County.
 It was named for Thomas Robeson, a colonel who had led Patriot forces in the area during the Revolutionary War.
 (Note: Some historians wrote that the county was named for Robeson, an influential political figure, in an attempt to get his support for its creation.
 He died in 1785 before the county was created.)
 General John Willis, owner of the Red Banks plantation, lobbied to have the county's new seat of government located on his land.
 The site, to be known as Lumberton, was chosen due to its central location in the county, proximity to a reliable ford of the Lumber River, and as it was where several roads intersected.
 The first county courthouse was a wooden residence sold by Willis, which was moved into place after the land was cleared.

 Lumberton served as county residents' primary area of commerce for much of the area's early history, as transportation links with major regional cities elsewhere were tenuous.
-The 1790 United States census recorded 5,356 county residents.
+The 1790 United States census recorded 5,356 county residents, of whom five percent were free blacks.
 The county's first U.S. Post Office was established there by 1796.
 That year settlers moved up the Lumber River and established Robeson's second white community, Princess Anne.
 Much of the county's geography was not officially understood by surveyors until the early 1800s.
 The county's boundaries were modified and remarked several times between 1788 and 1832.